-As Figure 3 shows, 2022 was a very difficult year with poor returns from almost all asset classes and geographies.
-This was driven by a confluence of factors including the outbreak of war in Ukraine, the soaring energy prices that accompanied it, COVID-related lockdowns leading to a weakening economy in China, rapidly rising inflation, much higher interest rates, and faltering consumer confidence.
+As Figure 3 shows, 2022 was a very difficult year with poor returns from almost all asset classes and geographies (including investment grade (IG) debt and emerging markets as measured by the MSCI Emerging Markets Index).
+This was driven by a combination of factors including the outbreak of war in Ukraine, the soaring energy prices that accompanied it, COVID-related lockdowns leading to a weakening economy in China, rapidly rising inflation, much higher interest rates, and faltering consumer confidence.
 In his annual report, RIT's chairman noted that it was the first calendar year in 150 years that both US stocks and bonds were down by more than 10% in the same year.